EPAM Systems (NYSE:EPAM) Updates Q3 2021 Earnings Guidance

-EPAM Systems (NYSE:EPAM) last posted its quarterly earnings results on Thursday, August 5th.
-The information technology services provider reported $2.05 earnings per share for the quarter, beating the consensus estimate of $1.94 by $0.11.
-The firm had revenue of $881.40 million for the quarter, compared to analyst estimates of $861.36 million.
-EPAM Systems had a return on equity of 18.89% and a net margin of 13.12%.
-EPAM Systems’s quarterly revenue was up 39.4% on a year-over-year basis.
-During the same period in the previous year, the firm earned $1.46 earnings per share.
-Research analysts expect that EPAM Systems will post 7.13 earnings per share for the current fiscal year.

-In related news, CMO Elaina Shekhter sold 3,827 shares of the firm’s stock in a transaction on Wednesday, May 26th.
-The stock was sold at an average price of $480.03, for a total transaction of $1,837,074.81.
-Following the completion of the sale, the chief marketing officer now directly owns 10,111 shares of the company’s stock, valued at approximately $4,853,583.33.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, SVP Lawrence F. Solomon sold 8,000 shares of the firm’s stock in a transaction on Tuesday, May 25th.
-The shares were sold at an average price of $481.00, for a total value of $3,848,000.00.
-Following the sale, the senior vice president now directly owns 10,659 shares of the company’s stock, valued at $5,126,979.
+In other news, VP Gary C. Abrahams sold 375 shares of the company’s stock in a transaction dated Monday, May 24th.
+The shares were sold at an average price of $484.00, for a total transaction of $181,500.00.
+Following the completion of the transaction, the vice president now owns 1,687 shares in the company, valued at $816,508.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Arkadiy Dobkin sold 42,500 shares of the business’s stock in a transaction dated Monday, May 24th.
+The shares were sold at an average price of $482.88, for a total transaction of $20,522,400.00.
+Following the transaction, the chief executive officer now directly owns 1,361,893 shares of the company’s stock, valued at $657,630,891.84.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 73,563 shares of company stock valued at $36,082,270.
-4.80% of the stock is currently owned by insiders.
+Insiders have sold 74,206 shares of company stock worth $36,473,214 over the last 90 days.
+4.80% of the stock is currently owned by company insiders.

 EPAM Systems, Inc provides digital platform engineering and software development services in North America, Europe, Russia, Belarus, Kazakhstan, Ukraine, Georgia, East Asia, Southeast Asia, and Australia.
 The company offers engineering services, including requirements analysis and platform selection, customization, cross-platform migration, implementation, and integration; infrastructure management services, such as software development, testing, and maintenance with private, public, and mobile infrastructures for application, database, network, server, storage, and systems operations management, as well as monitoring, incident notification, and resolution services; and maintenance and support services.